How Does Buying Off the Plan Work?

 With government incentives, tax benefits, and often cheaper prices, many property buyers have turned to off-the-plan properties.
 However, like all investments, it takes some research and understanding of what you are buying to know if it’s a smart buying decision.
 For careless buyers, this seemingly smart investment can turn into a financial nightmare.
 We’ll ensure it does not.

 What Are the Advantages of Buying Off the Plan?

-When you buy an off the plan Sydney property, you’re buying a brand new property.
+When you buy an off the plan property in Sydney, you’re buying a brand new property.
 Since you’re one of the first to pick a property, you have a better chance to pick a good unit before anyone else.
-If you wait until the construction is complete, only the leftover units will be available.
+If you wait until the construction is complete, only the leftover units may be available.
 You usually have more flexibility in terms of design choices when you buy off the plan, as the developer may offer you multiple finishes options or schemes to choose from.

 In addition, there could be significant financial gains for you when you buy a property off the plan.
 For buyers in Sydney, first time home buyers may be able to save yourself some stamp duty and taxes when buying an off the plan property through government grants and schemes.
 You can also lock in the price of the property; if the real estate market grows while the property is being built, you’ll end up with a property that is worth more than what you paid for.